christianblais/spark/README.md

 ## Setup
-1. Pick a map (see appendix section of this booklet - advanced players may choose to create their own map)
+1. Pick a map (see appendix section of this booklet - advanced players may choose to create their own map).
 - Place the planets on the playing field in accordance with the selected map configuration (from now on we will refer to this setting as, the "galaxy").
 Any unused planet can be removed from the game.
 - Shuffle the spaceship cards (supply stations do not count as spaceships!) and place them face down next to the galaxy.
 - Players determine the order in which they will play.
 The player who most recently went in space starts... otherwise we assume you are smart enough to figure out a way to select who goes first... if not the player on your left is the first player.
 - The first and second player draw one and two spaceship cards respectively.
-All other players pick 3 spaceship cards.
+All other players draw 3 spaceship cards.

 ## The Mechanics
 Planets, spaceships and supply stations have a set number of resistance points attributed to them (that is, how much damage they can sustain before being conquered).
 The number of resistance points is clearly identified in the #$^#% symbol on each card.

 Spaceships deal damage in one or more directions.
 The strength and direction of the damage dealt is displayed on the cards in the #%^$%&^ symbols.

-A planet or spaceship is claimed when it receives damage greater or equal to its resistance points.

 Most planets are equipped with forcefields to protect them from invaders.
 Forcefields block all damage dealt in their direction, and can be identified on the border of planet cards with the following symbol %^$%^

+A planet or spaceship is claimed when it receives damage greater or equal to its resistance points.

+Throughout the game, players will accumulate cards.
+They can either be;

+1. Spaceships and supply stations drawn from their respective draw piles, placed in the player's hand,
+- Claimed planets and stars, placed next to the player in the scoring pile,
+- Claimed spaceships, placed next to the player in the salvage yard.

 For those of you who do better with visual support - you may refer to the illustrative examples in the right margin of this page.

 ## Turns
-A player's turn is played in 5 steps.
-Once a turn is completed, the player to your left begins his.
+A player's turn is played in 6 steps.
+Once a turn is completed, the player to his left begins his.

 1. Deployment
 2. Special powers